-The fixed remuneration for the Board for the period until the close of the 2019 AGM totals SEK 2,746,000, of which SEK 670,000 is allocated to the Chairman of the Board, SEK 325,000 to each of the five Board members, and a total of SEK 451,000 as remuneration for work on board committees.
 The remuneration of the Board members is proposed by the Nomination Committee, which represents the company's largest shareholders, and approved by the AGM.
-The Nomination Committee's proposal is based on benchmarking of peer group company compensation and company size.
+The Nomination Committee's proposal is based on benchmarking of peer group company remuneration and company size.

-The Board's work in 2018
+The Board's work in 2019

 During the year the Board regularly reviewed Qliro Group's consolidated earnings, financial position, organization and administration.
-During its meetings the Board has dealt with matters involving Qliro Group's strategy, including budget and other financial forecasting, capital structure and financing, investments in equipment, potential acquisitions, the establishment of new operations and divestments (such as the sale of Health and Sports Nutrition Group) and continued streamlining of internal procedures and control processes.
+During its meetings the Board dealt with matters involving Qliro Group's strategy, including budget and other financial forecasting, capital structure and financing, investments in fixed assets, potential establishment of new operations and divestments and continued streamlining of internal procedures and control processes.
 An annual structured evaluation of the Board's work is conducted with the aim of further developing the Board's effectiveness and proactive involvement in the company.
 The result of this evaluation was also reported to the Nomination Committee.

-The Board had a total of 13 meetings in 2018, including four ordinary meetings, one constituent meeting and eight extraordinary meetings.
+The Board had a total of ten meetings in 2019, including seven ordinary meetings, one organizational meeting and two extraordinary meetings.

-Presence at board and committee meetings in 2018
+Presence at board and committee meetings in 2019